-The current best estimate of silver eel production in freshwater is 172.5 tons.
-Mortalities in freshwater is approximately 43 tons and the calculated current escapement is 129.5 tons.
-The 40 % pristine target level is 444 tons (Danish EMP) and the difference between current escapement and target level is 129.5 - 444 = -314.5 tons (Table 1).
+The current best estimate of silver eel production in freshwater is 168ton.
+Mortalities in freshwater is approximately 36 ton and the calculated current escapement is 132 ton.
+The 40 % pristine target level is 444 ton (Danish EMP) and the difference between current escapement and target level is 132 - 444 = - 312 ton (Table 1).

+Figure 1:

-Figure 1.
-Best estimates of mortality (43 tonne) in freshwater.
-The number refers to tonne in each category.
+Best estimates of mortality (36 ton) in freshwater.
+The number refers to ton in each category.

-The catches of commercial registered fishery is 15 tonne and unregistered fishery from eel traps and recreational fishermen has been reduced by 50 % from 16 to 8 tonne (see Table F in Annex 1).
-Total fisheries mortality adds up to 23 tonne.
+The catches of commercial registered fisheries are 15 ton and unregistered fishery from recreational fisheries is 2 ton (see Table F in Annex 1).
+Total fisheries mortality adds up to 17 ton.

 Some mortality has been documented due to hydropower turbines especially from Tange Hydropower plant but not from Vestbirk Hydropower plant (see chapter 2.
 C1).
-An estimate from all hydropower plants may be $^{\sim}5$ tonne.
-At flow-through trout farms located at the bank of rivers the mortality is estimated at $^{\sim}5$ tonne (see chapter 2.
+An estimate from all hydropower plants may be approximately 5 ton.
+At flow-through trout farms located at the bank of rivers the mortality is estimated to approximately 4 ton (see chapter 2.
 C2).

 Predation from cormorants and mammals in freshwater is difficult to estimate.
-An estimate is 10 tonne.
+An estimate is approximately 10 ton.
 Cormorants do eat eel from rivers and lakes, but they mainly forage in coastal waters, where results from Ringkøbing Fjord show a predation of 40 % of stocked eel during the first year.
-Mortality outside the fishery adds up to 20 tonne.
+Mortality outside the fishery adds up to 19 ton.

-Table 1.
-Current escapement from inland waters, mortality factors and Target level.
+Table 1: Current escapement (2014) from inland waters, mortality factors and Target level.